ZachariahTheMagnificent/first-cmake/readme.md

 This lists all the files that the target has including source files and headers.

 Now let's look at the math project.
-This project has a header only library.
-Since the library is header only(no source files), it needs to be declared slightly differently from regular libraries.
+This project creates a header only library target.
+Since the library is header only(no source files), it needs to be created slightly differently from regular libraries.

 ```cmake
 # The library is a header only library.
 It won't be compiled.
 add_library(math INTERFACE)
 ```

-As you can see, the math library target is defined the same as the parser target but it has the `INTERFACE` keyword indicating that it is an interface library.
-Interface libraries don't build anything.
+As you can see, the math library target is created the same way as the parser target but with the `INTERFACE` keyword specified.
+This creates an interface library which are libraries that don't build anything.
 They're just a collection of settings that other targets can inherit.

 Header only libraries have to be interface libraries because header files don't actually get compiled by the compiler.
 They're just `#include`d into source files which are then compiled into an application.
 If you try to compile an application or library with no source files, the compiler will complain.
-As an interface library, other targets can link to it to inherit its headers.
+As an interface library, other targets can link to it to inherit its headers and settings.

 The rest of the file is similar to the parser project but with the `INTERFACE` keyword.